No Waiting for May – CES Is Where The TV Upfront Season Starts | AdExchanger

 For the last five years, for example, Disney has hosted its own “Global Tech and Data Showcase” at CES, which focuses on the company’s data, measurement and campaign-optimization products.

-At 400 in-person and 1,200 virtual attendees expected this year, the showcase is certainly smaller than Disney’s main upfront presentation, which was seen by nearly eight times as many people in 2025.
+At 400 in-person and 1,200 virtual attendees last year (and more expected this year), the showcase is certainly smaller than Disney’s main upfront presentation, which was seen by nearly eight times as many people in 2025.
 But Disney’s advertising team is expecting to have over 125 individual meetings during the week of CES.
 Members of their product and data science teams will also attend many of these meetings, said EVP of Sales Adam Monaco.

 AdExchanger Daily